List of roles and awards of Mélanie Laurent

 In her first theater appearance Laurent teamed up with French theatre director Nicolas Bedos and shared the stage with actor Jérôme Kircher in 2010 for Promenade de santé.
-Apart from her acting career, she has also directed several French movies including short-films for X Femmes, a television series, and Respire, an adaptation of Anne-Sophie Brasme's novel of the same name that screened in the International Critics' Week section at the 2014 Cannes Film Festival.
+Apart from her acting career, she has also directed several French movies including short-films for X Femmes, a television series, and Respire, an adaptation of Anne-Sophie Brasme's novel of the same name that screened in the Critics' Week section at the 2014 Cannes Film Festival.
 The latter won the Stockholm International Film Festival - Bronze Horse for Best Film.
-Laurent also directed the documentary film Demain, which won the César Award for Best Documentary Film and was also nominated for the Lumières Award for Best Documentary.
+Laurent also directed the documentary film Demain, which won the César Award for Best Documentary Film and was also nominated for the Lumière Award for Best Documentary.